Order on WhatsApp +91 9625689172

 We are not asking you to take our word for it.
 We are asking you to test it.

 Pahari Haat's Himalayan Jungle Honey is 100% raw and unprocessed — hand-harvested from wild Uttarakhand Himalayan forests, never heated above 45°C, zero additives, zero preservatives, zero sugar syrup.
-Graded and packed at our Kasar Devi, Almora facility with quality checks on every batch.
+Graded and packed at our Kasar Devi, Almora facility.

 Run our honey through all 7 tests: